rancher/docs/content/rke/latest/en/config-options/secrets-encryption/_index.md

 The encryption configuration is stored in the cluster state file `cluster.rkestate`, which is decoupled from the etcd backups.
 For example, for any of the following backup cases, the restore process will fail:
 - Snapshot is taken while encryption is enabled and restored when it's disabled.
 In this case, the encryption keys are no longer stored in the cluster state.
-- Snapshot is take before keys are rotated and restore is attempted after.
+- Snapshot is taken before keys are rotated and restore is attempted after.
 In this case, the old keys used for encryption at the time of the snapshot no loner exist in the cluster state file.

-The same applies to the Custom Configuration use case, however in this case it will depends on user configuration.
+The same applies to the Custom Configuration use case, however in this case it will depend on the user provided encryption configuration.